ExaggeratedRumors/sound-spectrum-analyzer/README.md

 # Sound Spectrum Analyzer

-Visualization of signal frequency spectrum.
+Android application for visualization of signal frequency spectrum.
 Processes the time signal from the microphone using FFT and A-weighting or C-weighting.
 Depicts the sound amplitude for each thirds.